freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/node-reference.md

 ![Set Coil](set-coil-example.png)

+When using multiple switches, you'll get an event for any of the switches with the value of the switch that changed.

 ### Get Switch Value

 This node just returns the current switch value of a given switch.
 While usually you should rely on player and table variables for saving and retrieving status, it still has its usage.
 For example, you might want to not add the state of a kicker to the variables and rely on the kicker switch directly instead.

 ![Get Switch](get-switch-example.png)

+You can also add multiple switches, in which case the output is only true if *all switches* are enabled.

 ## Lamps